-1970s, activism, archive, archives, art, austerity, books, camerawork, catalogues, collectives, community, community photography, documentary, east london, ebay, exhibition, film, filmmaking, format19, four corners, half moon gallery, halfmoon photography workshop, heritage, jenny matthews, lisa warren, mike goldwater, paul trevor, photography, photomontage, political, politics, protest, ron mccormick, sales, social
+1970s, activism, anti-racism, archive, archives, art, austerity, award, battle of lewisham, books, camerawork, camerawork magazine, catalogues, collectives, community, community photography, cotton industry, daniel meadows, design, documentary, east london, ebay, exhibition, film, filmmaking, format19, four corners, half moon gallery, halfmoon photography workshop, heritage, housing, industrial decline, inner cities, interview, interviews

 I had the opportunity to work on the Four Corners Archive, a project which began in 2016 and just recently coming towards the end.
 The work implied listening to oral history recordings and editing them to excerpts that one can find on the website,Working on the Four Corners archive is an experience of learning history, discovering personal stories and getting inspiration on photography and film.
 Although all the interviews provide an invaluable insight into East London during the 70s and 80s, I found two stories particularly inspiring for young people: Wendy Ewald’s journey to open up Half Moon Gallery and Lisa Warren’s experience with Youth Workshop at Four Corners.